im-tchia/slack-coach-alpha/README.md

-this is a readme file
+this is a backend code to support a slack chatbot the chatbot calls a huggingface inference api. the LLM is LLAMA3